belevtsoff/earlPipeline/README.md

 Give it a shot
 --------------

-To try it out, create an example ``server.py`` somewhere, with the following contents:
+To try it out, create a file ``server.py`` somewhere, with the following contents:

 ```Python
 from earlpipeline import server